 - 1. Divide participants into two groups and explain rules for the quiz game.
 You will answer a question and the group that answers it correctly gets a point.
 The group that gets more points wins. - 2.
-Ouestions and answers:
+Questions and answers:

-а How can STIs be transmitted?
+a How can STIs be transmitted?
 By skin to skin contact; by oral sex, by vaginal sex, by anal sex b Why is a woman's risk of being infected with a STI higher than a man's?
-The larger surface area of women's genitals and gender norms С What behavior has the highest risk for the most dangerous STIs?
+Physiological vulnerability and gender norms С What behavior has the highest risk for the most dangerous STIs?
 Unprotected sex (anal and vaginal) d Is it true that two-thirds of people who have STIs become infected before age 25?
 Yes е What is the only thing that is 100 percent effective against STIs?
 Abstinence f What is dual protection?
-Protection from unwanted pregnancy and STI/HIV through: - Consistent and correct use of male or female condom - Use of condom and other contraceptive method - Abstinence - Avoidance of all types of penetrative sex g What kind of STIs cannot be cured?
-Viral infections such as HIV, HPV, Herpes, and Hepatitis B h What skills can help a young person to avoid STIs?
-Abstain from sex; Say "no" to unprotected sex; Negotiate condom use; Make informed decisions i What behaviors can help to reduce risk of STIs?
-Abstinence; Consistent and Correct use of condoms; Being faithful to one partner; getting routinely tested for STIs
+Protection from unwanted pregnancy and STI/HIV through: -Consistent and correct use of male or female condom -Use of condom and other contraceptive method -Abstinence -Avoidance of all types of penetrative sex g What is dual protection?
+Protection from unwanted pregnancy and STI/HIV through: -Consistent and correct use of male or female condom -Use of condom and other contraceptive method -Abstinence -Avoidance of all types of penetrative sex h What kind of STIs cannot be cured?
+Viral infections such as HIV, HPV, Herpes, and Hepatitis B i What skills/behaviours can help a young person to re- duce the risk of STIs?
+Abstain from sex; Say "no" to unprotected sex; Negotiate (consistent) condom use; Make informed decisions; Be faithful to one partner; Get routinely tested for STIs